Dawn O'Porter

-Dawn O'Porter (born Dawn Porter; 23 January 1979) is a Scottish writer, director, and television presenter.
+Dawn O'Porter (born 23 January 1979) is a British writer, director, and television presenter.

 Early life

 Dawn O'Porter was born in Alexandria, Scotland, and raised in Guernsey.
 She studied acting at the Liverpool Institute for Performing Arts.
 In her third year, she decided that acting was not for her and did work experience on the television series Baddiel and Skinner Unplanned rather than participate in a school production.
-Porter's father is Scottish and lives in Scotland.
+O'Porter's father is Scottish and lives in Scotland.